wp-plugins/soundcloud-latest-tracks/readme.txt

 == Screenshots ==
 1. The SoundCloud Latest Tracks shortcode in action:
 == Changelog ==
+= 1.3 =
+* Added a color attribute to change the main color of the Soundcloud player.
 = 1.2 =
 * Fixed some bugs to do with the shortcode attributes.
 = 1.1 =